An Bang Beach in Hoi An. Photo by Christian Berg

-While more remote beaches might have a certain draw, there’s a great deal to be said for ease of accessibility when small ones are along for the ride.
-For families seeking both solace by the sea and the faster paced thrills of urban life, this spot beach just steps from the city strikes a perfect balance.
-Funky shops and eateries ensure that kids never have the chance to get bored.
-After bedtime, parents can stroll down the promenade for a drink at one of the dozens of no-frills beachside cocktail bars.
+While more remote beaches might have a certain draw, there’s a lot to be said for ease of accessibility when small ones are along.
+For families seeking both solace by the sea and the thrills of urban life, this beach on Vinpearl just a short cable car ride from Nha Trang City strikes a perfect balance.
+There's a gentle current that's perfect for swimming, and the sand is some of the softest you'll find in Vietnam.

 Framed by a turquoise lagoon on one side and the lapping waters of the ocean on the other, this petite peninsula offers more than 10 kilometres of sandy beach.
 With its idyllic setting and easily accessible location from Danang International Airport, the area is perfect for a weekend getaway or a longer stay.

-Part of a 15-island archipelago mostly shielded from development by a national marine park, Côn Đảo Island appears to have been plucked from a postcard.
-With pearlescent sands bordered by tropical greenery and oftentimes nary a soul in sight, it seems almost too perfect to be true.
-The easiest way to get here is with a turboprop plane, but the relative solitude and the scenery more than justify the extra jaunt.
+Part of a 15-island archipelago mostly shielded from development by a national marine park, Côn Đảo Island appears to have been plucked from a postcard, with pearlescent sands bordered by tropical greenery, The easiest way to get here is with a turboprop plane, but the solitude and the scenery more than justify the extra jaunt.
 Here, kids can be kids—let them splash and whoop without fear of disturbing other sunbathers.

-Though many associate this area with the Grand Ho Tram Strip, an upscale casino and resort complex, there’s much more to do here than try your hand at the roulette table.
-Thanks to the development, Hồ Tràm sports several upscale accommodation options and the infrastructure needed to ensure smooth sailing on a family getaway.
+Though many associate this area with the Grand Ho Tram Strip, an upscale casino, golf course and resort complex, there’s much more to do here than try your hand at the roulette table.
+Thanks to the development here and in nearby Vung Tau, Hồ Tràm sports several upscale accommodation options and the infrastructure needed to ensure smooth sailing on a family getaway.

 Less crowded and less affected by erosion than nearby Cua Dai Beach, An Bang hits all the right notes.
 Not only is it easily reached from Danang International Airport, it’s also a short trip from the cultural attractions in Hội An.
 Spend the day with the kids playing by the sea, then head to the Old Quarter after dark to spy colourful lanterns and the gorgeous, glowing Japanese Bridge.